Register of New Zealand

 When [Rev] Baragwanath raised issues in public, his words invariably promoted tolerance and understanding.

-Academic friends, including Professors Keys and Blaiklok, contributed to his interest in languages, theology and the
+Academic friends, including Professors Keys and Blaiklock, contributed to his interest in languages, theology and the classics, and

 (From “Weekend Herald” Obituary, 11 Jan 2003)